Welcome to YWCA Madison Community

 - Attend the Circle of Women Fundraiser held in February each year.

-- Attend the Moxie Conference featuring the Women of Distinction Awards in May.
+- Attend the Women of Distinction Awards in May.

 - Become a Volunteer: Tutors, translators, fashion consultants, cooks and more are needed.
 Complete the online volunteer application (the preferred method) or download a PDF of the application.

 - Attend a Racial Justice Workshop.
 Workshops are held throughout the year.

 - Attend the annual Racial Justice Summit held in October each year.

 - Pay attention to local, state, and national government laws and policies.
 Advocate for policies that support women and families.

 - Sign Up for YWCA News and Alerts

 - Sign up for YWAct Advocacy Alerts